Are Medicare supplement plans worth it?

 Medicare Coverage and Costs

-- Part A covers hospital stays, skilled nursing care, hospice and some home health care.
+- Part A covers hospital stays, skilled nursing care, hospice, and some home health care.

-- Part B covers some doctors' visits, medical supplies, preventative services and outpatient care, such as rehabilitation.
+- Part B covers some doctors' visits, medical supplies, preventative services, and outpatient care, such as rehabilitation.

-How Medicare Supplemental Insurance Can Help
+Here Is How Medicare Supplemental Insurance Can Help

-- Part A coinsurance, deductibles and extended hospital stays
+- Part A coinsurance and deductibles

-- Part B coinsurance and deductibles
+- Part B coinsurance (20% of most services you receive) and deductibles

 - Hospice coinsurance